tkem/mopidy-internetarchive/README.rst

 Installation
 ------------------------------------------------------------------------

-As every Mopidy extension, Mopidy-InternetArchive can be installed using pip by running::
+Like other Mopidy extensions, Mopidy-InternetArchive can be installed using pip by running::

     pip install Mopidy-InternetArchive